aminya/CompileBot.jl/docs/src/index.md

 on:
   push:
     branches:
-    #  - 'master'  # NOTE: to run the bot only on pushes to master
+    #  - 'master'  # NOTE: uncomment to run the bot only on pushes to master

 defaults:
   run: